Salamanders

 Description

-Salamanders are a group of amphibians in the order Caudata [1], with over 740 species of salamander in 10 families, with the largest family being Cryptobranchidae [1].
-Salamanders are characterized as amphibians which have tails as adults, which store fats and proteins and assists with movement [1].
+Salamanders are a group of amphibians in the order Caudata [1], which consists of over 740 species of salamander across 10 different families, with the most prominent family being Cryptobranchidae [1].
+Salamanders are amphibians with tails as adults, store fats and proteins and assist with movement [1].
 Salamanders are typically small animals, usually reaching no more than 4 to 6 inches when fully grown [1].
 However, there are notable exceptions, with some species reaching much larger sizes.
 Most notably, the Japanese giant salamander can reach up to 5.6 feet in length [1].
-Other well known examples of salamanders include axolotls, hellbenders, sirens, and newts [1].
+Other well-known examples of salamanders include axolotls, hellbenders, sirens, and newts [1].
 Salamanders can be found in temperate and tropical climates worldwide, with most of their diversity occurring in temperate regions of the northern hemisphere [1].

 Habitat and Range

-Salamanders can be found throughout almost the entire northern hemisphere with the one exception being the Amazon basin in South America [3].
-The greatest amount of salamander diversity can be found in the United States, with all but one of the families being found there, the Hynobiidae or Asiatic salamanders [2].
-All species of salamanders require access to a nearby water source, as it is essential for them to keep their skin moist in order to survive [2].
-Some groups, particularly newts, spend most of their time out of the water while others, such as hellbenders, are almost fully aquatic [2].
+Salamanders can be found throughout most of the northern hemisphere, with the one exception being the Amazon basin in South America [3].
+The greatest amount of salamander diversity can be found in the United States, with 9 of 10 families being found there, the Hynobiidae or Asiatic salamanders being excluded [2].
+All species of salamanders require access to a nearby water source, as it is essential for them to keep their skin moist to survive [2].
+Some groups, particularly newts, spend most of their time out of the water, while others, such as hellbenders, are almost fully aquatic [2].
 Some other species are cave specialists and spend most, if not all of their lives in total darkness [4].
-Salamanders of all species tend to be secretive, and burrow in moist leaf litter to avoid being seen [5].
+Salamanders of all species tend to be secretive and burrow in moist leaf litter to avoid being seen [5].

 Life Cycle